IBM/predict-insurance-charges-with-autoai/README.md

 ```
 git clone https://github.ibm.com/Horea-Porutiu/AoT-AutoAI.git
 ```
-This will give you access to the data files in the `data` directory.
-The data set we will use today is an [insurance premiun data set](https://www.kaggle.com/noordeen/insurance-premium-prediction) from Kaggle.
+This gives you access to the data files in the `data` directory.
+The data set you use is an [insurance premium data set](https://www.kaggle.com/noordeen/insurance-premium-prediction) from Kaggle.

 ## Step 2.
 Explore the data (optional)

-#### If you want to run the notebook that we will explore below, go to [`notebooks/Claim Amount Exploratory.ipynb`](https://github.ibm.com/Horea-Porutiu/AoT-AutoAI/blob/master/notebooks/Claim%20Amount%20Exploratory.ipynb).
+#### If you want to run the notebook that is explored below, go to [`notebooks/Claim Amount Exploratory.ipynb`](https://github.ibm.com/Horea-Porutiu/AoT-AutoAI/blob/master/notebooks/Claim%20Amount%20Exploratory.ipynb).
-* Within Watson Studio, we explore the data before we create any machine learning models.
-We want to understand our data, and find any trends between what we are trying to predict (insurance premium <b>charges</b>) and our features.
+* Within Watson Studio, you explore the data before you create any machine learning models.
+You want to understand the data, and find any trends between what you are trying to predict (insurance premiums <b>charges</b>) and the data's features.

-* As you can see, once we import our data into a data frame, and call the `df_claim.head()` function, we will see the first 5 rows of our data set.
+* Once you import, you see the data into a data frame, and call the `df_claim.head()` function, you see the first 5 rows of the data set.
-We can see the features to be `age`, `sex`, `bmi`, `children`, `smoker`, and `region`.
+You see the features to be `age`, `sex`, `bmi`, `children`, `smoker`, and `region`.

 ![scatter](https://media.github.ibm.com/user/79254/files/ed325a80-8a48-11ea-8fcf-d1e9877458ef)

-* To check if there is a strong relationship between `bmi` and `charges` we create a scatter plot using the seaborn and matplotlib libraries.
-We see that there is no strong correlation between `bmi` and `charges`, as shown below.
+* To check if there is a strong relationship between `bmi` and `charges` you create a scatter plot using the seaborn and matplotlib libraries.
+You see that there is no strong correlation between `bmi` and `charges`, as shown below.

 ![scatter](https://media.github.ibm.com/user/79254/files/2965bb00-8a49-11ea-81f9-a528fc1e2606)

-* To check if there is a strong relationship between `sex` and `charges` we create a box plot.
-We see that the average claims for males and females are similar, whereas males have a bigger proportion of the higher claims.
+* To check if there is a strong relationship between `sex` and `charges` you create a box plot.
+You see that the average claims for males and females are similar, whereas males have a bigger proportion of the higher claims.

 ![scatter](https://media.github.ibm.com/user/79254/files/32ef2300-8a49-11ea-93aa-990f85eccf9d)

-* To check if there is a strong relationship between being a `smoker` and `charges` we create a box plot.
-We see that if you are a smoker, your claims are much higher on average.
+* To check if there is a strong relationship between being a `smoker` and `charges` you create a box plot.
+You see that if you are a smoker, your claims are much higher on average.

 ![scatter](https://media.github.ibm.com/user/79254/files/4221a100-8a48-11ea-8104-64f50d8ae92f)

 * Let's see if the `smoker` group is well represented.
-As we see, below, it is.
+As you see, below, it is.
 There are around 300 smokers, and around 1000 non-smokers.

 ![scatter](https://media.github.ibm.com/user/79254/files/477eeb80-8a48-11ea-83a0-9a073bf4f176)

-* To check if there is a strong relationship between being a `age` and `charges` we create a scatter plot.
-We see that claim amounts increase with age, and tend to form groups around 12,000, 30,000, and 40,000.
+* To check if there is a strong relationship between being a `age` and `charges` you create a scatter plot.
+You see that claim amounts increase with age, and tend to form groups around 12,000, 30,000, and 40,000.

 ![scatter](https://media.github.ibm.com/user/79254/files/5bc2e880-8a48-11ea-8dad-8effab71a8ac)